Cheilectomy (BIG TOE ARTHRITIS Surgery)

 All symptoms, potential procedural/surgical options should always be discussed with your podiatrist of New York City podiatry after a thorough consultation and examination for an accurate diagnosis and treatment plan.

 The Surgical Procedure

+This procedure is performed at a surgical center.
 Typically, you receive local anesthesia with IV sedation administered from an anesthesiologist for this outpatient procedure.
 You typically return home to recuperate following the procedure unless you have an adverse reaction to the anesthesia.
 Your New York Podiatric doctor and staff will make sure you have the best care and that your recovery is comfortable.

 Potential Complications after Cheilectomy

 Complications are rare, but can occur.
 Possible complications include: